Cantley, Norfolk: Cantley Sugar Factory

 In 1912 the Cantley Sugar Factory was founded by the Dutch company Algemene Suikermaatschappij (ASMij).
 ASMij had been founded in 1908 to concentrate the Dutch beet sugar industry and remove surplus capacity.
 To achieve this, it also bought the already closed down Dordrecht Sugar Factory.
 The machinery of this factory was then shipped to England to become part of Cantley Sugar Factory.

 The factory was initially unsuccessful and closed down in 1916.
 After the English Beet Sugar Corporation was founded, Cantley Sugar Factory was reopened in 1920.
 The site is still in operation today by British Sugar, forming one of the four British sugar processing factories.

 Amenities

 Local children attend Cantley Primary School and is part of the Coastal Together Federation of local primary schools.

-The village is served by Cantley railway station which opened in 1844 on the Yarmouth & Norwich Railway.
+The village is served by Cantley railway station which opened in 1844 on the Yarmouth and Norwich Railway.
 Today, the station lies on the Wherry Line with services to Great Yarmouth, Lowestoft and Norwich.